 Turmeric

-Not just for golden milks, thin slices of fresh turmeric are a great addition to infused water.
+Not just for golden milk, thin slices of fresh turmeric are a great addition to infused water.
 Not only will it turn the water a brilliant yellow, but it brings with it important antioxidant, anti-inflammatory, and healing properties.
-Curcumin, the compound in turmeric responsible for its golden color, helps protect the liver from toxins and congestion, lowers cholesterol, reduces menstrual pain, helps with flatulence, and rheumatoid arthritis.

 Flavor combinations: